mattallen-it/mrtg-az900-the-bridge/labs/lab-04-azure-architecture-and-resource-hierarchy/README.md

 1. Opened the Azure management infrastructure section.
 2. Reviewed Azure resources and resource groups.
-3. Documented that a resource is a basic Azure building block.
+3. Documented that an Azure resource is a manageable item created in Azure.
-4. Documented that each resource belongs to one resource group.
+4. Documented that each resource belongs to one resource group at a time.
-5. Reviewed resource group rules:
+5. Reviewed resource group characteristics:
-   - Each resource belongs to one resource group at a time.
    - Resource groups cannot be nested.
    - Resource groups cannot be renamed after creation.
+   - Resources can be moved between resource groups when supported.
-   - Deleting a resource group deletes resources inside it.
+   - Deleting a resource group deletes the resources contained within it.
-   - Access permissions can apply to all resources inside a resource group.
+   - Azure RBAC assignments can be applied at resource group scope.

 ![Azure resources and resource groups](screenshots/09-azure-resources-and-resource-groups.png)

-**Screenshot evidence:** Microsoft Learn shows resource group rules and explains resource groups as containers for Azure resources.
+**Validation:** Microsoft Learn documented Azure resources and the primary rules governing resource groups.

 ---

 ### Step 10: Review Azure Subscriptions

-1. Reviewed the Azure subscriptions section.
+1. Opened the Azure subscriptions section.
-2. Documented that subscriptions are units of management, billing, and scale.
+2. Documented that subscriptions are management, billing, governance, and scale boundaries.
 3. Reviewed subscriptions as:
    - Billing boundaries
    - Access-control boundaries
-4. Documented that different subscriptions can have different access policies, spending limits, and access rules.
+4. Documented that organizations can use multiple subscriptions to separate:
+   - Environments
+   - Departments
+   - Projects
+   - Billing responsibilities
+   - Administrative requirements

 ![Azure subscriptions](screenshots/10-azure-subscriptions.png)

-**Screenshot evidence:** Microsoft Learn shows subscriptions as billing and access-control boundaries.
+**Validation:** Microsoft Learn described Azure subscriptions as billing and access-control boundaries.

 ---

 ### Step 11: Review Azure Management Groups

-1. Reviewed the Azure management groups section.
+1. Opened the Azure management groups section.
 2. Documented that management groups sit above subscriptions.
-3. Reviewed how management groups can apply governance conditions across subscriptions.
+3. Reviewed how management groups can apply governance across multiple subscriptions.
-4. Documented that every Microsoft Entra tenant has a top-level Tenant Root Group.
+4. Documented that each Microsoft Entra tenant contains a Tenant Root Group.
+5. Connected management groups to Azure Policy and Azure RBAC inheritance.

 ![Azure management groups](screenshots/11-azure-management-groups.png)

-**Screenshot evidence:** Microsoft Learn explains management groups as higher-level containers for subscription governance.
+**Validation:** Microsoft Learn described management groups as higher-level governance containers for subscriptions.

 ---

-### Step 12: Review Resource Hierarchy
+### Step 12: Review the Azure Resource Hierarchy

-1. Reviewed the management group, subscription, and resource group hierarchy.
+1. Reviewed the Azure management hierarchy.
-2. Documented the Azure hierarchy:
+2. Documented the following structure:
    - Tenant Root Group
    - Management group
    - Subscription
    - Resource group
    - Resource
-3. Reviewed how policies and access can inherit downward through the hierarchy.
+3. Reviewed how Azure Policy and Azure RBAC can inherit downward through the hierarchy.
+4. Connected hierarchy design to least privilege and governance.

 ![Resource hierarchy overview](screenshots/12-resource-hierarchy-overview.png)

-**Screenshot evidence:** Microsoft Learn shows the Azure resource hierarchy and how governance can flow downward.
+**Validation:** Microsoft Learn displayed the Azure resource hierarchy and downward inheritance model.

 ---

-### Step 13: Validate Subscription Overview
+### Step 13: Validate the MRTG Subscription

-1. Opened the Azure portal.
+1. Opened the Azure Portal.
 2. Navigated to **Subscriptions**.
-3. Confirmed the MRTG subscription was visible.
+3. Confirmed that `MRTG-AZ900-Lab-Subscription` was visible.
-4. Confirmed the subscription role was `Owner`.
+4. Confirmed that the subscription role was Owner.
-5. Confirmed the current cost was `0.00`.
+5. Confirmed that the current cost was `0.00`.
-6. Confirmed the subscription was under the `Tenant Root Group`.
+6. Confirmed that the subscription was located under the Tenant Root Group.
-7. Confirmed the subscription status was `Active`.
+7. Confirmed that the subscription status was Active.
-8. Redacted account and identifier information before documentation.
+8. Redacted sensitive account and subscription identifiers.

 ![Subscription overview](screenshots/13-subscription-overview.png)

-**Screenshot evidence:** The Azure portal shows the MRTG subscription as active, assigned to the Tenant Root Group, and currently at `0.00` cost.
+**Validation:** The Azure Portal showed the MRTG subscription as Active, assigned beneath the Tenant Root Group, and reporting no current cost.

 ---

-### Step 14: Validate Resource Groups List
+### Step 14: Validate the Resource Group List

-1. Opened **Resource groups** in the Azure portal.
+1. Opened **Resource groups** in the Azure Portal.
-2. Confirmed the existing Lab 01 resource group was present.
+2. Confirmed that the existing Lab 01 resource group was present.
-3. Confirmed the resource group belonged to the MRTG subscription.
+3. Confirmed that the resource group belonged to the MRTG subscription.
-4. Confirmed the resource group location was `Central US`.
+4. Confirmed that the resource group location was Central US.
+5. Confirmed that no new resource group was created.

 ![Resource groups list](screenshots/14-resource-groups-list.png)

-**Screenshot evidence:** The Azure portal shows the existing Lab 01 resource group inside the MRTG subscription.
+**Validation:** The Azure Portal displayed the existing Lab 01 resource group within the MRTG subscription.

 ---

-### Step 15: Validate Lab Resource Group Overview
+### Step 15: Validate the Lab Resource Group

-1. Opened the Lab 01 resource group.
+1. Opened `rg-mrtg-az900-lab01-centralus-001`.
 2. Confirmed the resource group name.
 3. Confirmed the subscription association.
-4. Confirmed the resource group location was `Central US`.
+4. Confirmed that the location was Central US.
-5. Confirmed no deployments were present.
+5. Confirmed that no deployments were present.
-6. Confirmed tags were visible.
+6. Confirmed that the MRTG tags were visible.
-7. Confirmed the resource group acted as a logical container.
+7. Confirmed that the resource group acted as a logical resource container.

 ![Lab resource group overview](screenshots/15-lab-resource-group-overview.png)

-**Screenshot evidence:** The existing Lab 01 resource group is visible with location, subscription association, tags, and no deployments.
+**Validation:** The resource group displayed its location, subscription association, tags, and empty deployment state.

 ---

-### Step 16: Validate Management Groups View
+### Step 16: Validate the Management Group Hierarchy

 1. Opened **Management groups** in Azure Resource Manager.
 2. Reviewed the Tenant Root Group.
-3. Confirmed the MRTG subscription was listed under the Tenant Root Group.
+3. Confirmed that the MRTG subscription was listed beneath the Tenant Root Group.
-4. Confirmed no sensitive IDs were exposed in the documentation.
+4. Confirmed that no additional management groups had been created.
+5. Confirmed that no subscription was moved.
+6. Redacted sensitive identifiers before publishing the screenshot.

 ![Management groups view](screenshots/16-management-groups-view.png)

-**Screenshot evidence:** The Azure portal shows the MRTG subscription under the Tenant Root Group management hierarchy.
+**Validation:** The Azure Portal displayed the MRTG subscription beneath the Tenant Root Group.

 ---